0cjs/unfortunate/notes.md

 ### programming

 - Wilson, standards of proof: found at [axiom-readme].
-- Henney, incomprehensible code: found at [axiom-readme].
+- Henney, incomprehensible code: found at [axiom-readme], originally [henney].
 - Hoare, top-down programming: quoted in [_Let Over Lambda_ ch.5].
 - Eghbal, "Open source is...a positive externality...." _Working in Public:
   The Making and Maintenance of Open Source Software_.
 Stripe Press, 2020.